 Sign up for free today!
 It only takes 10 minutes to set up your account and kick off the easiest library fundraising program you've ever hosted.

 Love My Library is a book fair reimagined.
 It combines literacy with raising funds.
-You can have the goal to be to get books for your students and your library.
-Or you can have students earn books by reading and the library receives funds at the end of the program.
-The choice is yours.
+You can have students earn books by reading and the library receives funds at the end of the program.

 Love My Library is the number one pick because it's so easy.
 Readers use the latest technology to let supporters know they are wanting books and are reading to earn them.
 Supporters then donate money to encourage the reader to accomplish their goal.
-Students earn books while the library raises funds to spend on books as well, or to get funds at the end of the event.
+Students earn books while the library raises funds to spend as they wish.

 1. Literacy Based Fundraiser